Somali Debate Community Leadership Initiative

 Making the Case for the Somali Debate Initiative:

-The Somali Debate Initiative addresses two issues facing Somali youth, lack of critical discussion about policies that directly affects the Somali community, and the achievement gap for young Somali Americans and ELL students.
-The structure of debate allows learners to test new ideas in a space that encourages critical evaluation and looking at complex issues from multiple perspectives.
-The mental framework debate provides students helps them to increase their understanding of a specific issue, and the various factors that affect it: economic, political, cultural, etc. In these debates students will be the idea generators, creating their own equitable solutions to large issues, and learning how to apply this knowledge to issues involving their education and the health of their communities.
+The Somali Debate Initiative addresses two issues facing Somali youth: lack of critical discussion about policies that directly affects the Somali community and the achievement gap for young Somali Americans and ELL students.
+The structure of debate allows learners to test new ideas in a space that encourages critical evaluation and examining complex issues from multiple perspectives.
+The framework of debate helps students increase their understanding of a specific issue and the various factors that affect it: economic, political, cultural, etc. In these debates, students will be the idea generators, creating their own equitable solutions to large issues, and learning how to apply this knowledge to issues involving their education and the health of their communities.

 Opening these debates to a community audience will allow an overall increase in the collective understanding of topics such as remittances.
 While students may not be able to solve such a large community crisis, through debate they become powerful change-agents and self-advocates.

 The focus of the debate is how different forms of bias affect identity construction among Somali youth.